kognifai/PoseidonNext-Framework/PoseidonNext-documentation/Guides/CLI-tool-for-registering-apps-and-data-adapters.md

 1. Install the tool as a global npm package by running ```npm install -g @kognifai/poseidon-app-registration-cli```.
 2. Restart your command line window
-3. You can now run the tool by typing in ```regapp``` form anywhere.
+3. You can now run the tool by typing in ```regapp``` from anywhere.
 This will present you with the options for the tool.

 ![2018-06-14_08-52-35.png](.%20images/2018-06-14_08-52-35-f86cf13e-03a7-4b61-87cd-30f8bb9155c6.png)